Newly Admitted Students

 1. REQUEST an I-20 and get a VISA

-● Students who are transferring their F-1 visa status from another U.S. institution need to submit the SEVIS Transfer In Request in the ISSS Portal in addition to the I-20 Request.
+● Students who are transferring their F-1 visa status from another U.S. institution need to submit a SEVIS Transfer In Request Form to their current school in order to have their SEVIS record transferred to Georgia Southern.
+The form should be uploaded to the I-20 Request form in the ISAP portal.

 PAY I-901 FEE